Belzer v. Bollea

 Belzer v.
 Bollea 150 Misc.
 2d 925 (N.Y.
 Misc.
 1990) is a 1990 New York Supreme Court case between TV presenter Richard Belzer and professional wrestler Hulk Hogan (whose real name is Terry Bollea).
-The case involved Belzer suing Hogan for personal injury after Hogan had put a sleeper hold on him.
+The case involved Belzer suing Hogan for personal injury after Hogan had put a sleeper hold on him, after Belzer had asked him to demonstrate one of his signature moves.
 The case was eventually settled financially out of court; however, the case continued to be heard for the purposes of additional attorney's compensation requested by Belzer's lawyers, which was denied by the court.